 For people that have been immobilized by spinal cord injuries or nerve damage and cannot feel pain or pressure in certain areas of the body, prevention can be as simple as looking for redness and swelling at the contact points.

 In all cases, the skin should be kept dry and clean, and a healthy diet of nutritious foods to keep the skin healthy will help to prevent skin ulcers.

 Contact Chris Hudson Law Group Today

-If you or a loved one has developed bedsores due to substandard care at a nursing care facility, we can help you get compensation for pain and suffering.
-Call Chris Hudson Law Group and 706-863-6600 today for a free consultation, and let us show you how we can help you and your family.
+If your loved one has developed bedsores due to substandard care at a nursing care facility, our nursing home abuse lawyers can help you address the problem and get compensation for pain and suffering.